2024 PSI Mid-Career KT Fellow at the Starting Line: Passing the Baton to Dr. Venkatesh Thiruganasambandamoorthy

 Knowledge translation research aims at transitioning research discoveries to the real world to improve health outcomes.
 The PSI Graham Farquharson Knowledge Translation Fellowship – valued at $300,000 for over two or three years – helps protect a promising new clinician investigator’s research time, allowing the Fellow to undertake high-impact translational research in Ontario.

-Dr. Daniel McIsaac: 2023 PSI Mid-Career Knowledge Translation Fellowship Recipient
+Dr. Carolyn Snider: 2024 PSI Mid-Career Knowledge Translation (KT) Fellowship Recipient

-PSI Foundation is pleased to announce Dr. Daniel McIsaac as the recipient of the 2023 PSI Mid-Career Knowledge Translation Fellowship.
+PSI Foundation is pleased to announce Dr. Carolyn Snider as the recipient of the 2024 PSI Mid-Career Knowledge Translation Fellowship.

 About the PSI Mid-Career Knowledge Translation Fellowship

-The PSI Mid-Career Knowledge Translation Fellowship is intended to provide salary support for a mid-career clinician investigator in Ontario, who has demonstrated the ability to successfully complete high impact knowledge translation research.
+The PSI Mid-Career Knowledge Translation Fellowship is intended to provide salary support for a mid-career physician researcher in Ontario, who has demonstrated the ability to successfully complete high impact knowledge translation research.
 The total amount of the award is $400,000 over two or three years, with the sponsoring institution providing matching funding, contributing to 50% of the total award.

 PSI acknowledges that mid-career can be a challenging time for physician researchers.
 During this phase, there are often additional academic roles and responsibilities including committee work, leadership positions, and mentoring of junior investigators, while clinical work continues.
 PSI recognizes the importance in supporting this phase of an investigator’s trajectory.